Stock exchange

 What are market makers?

 Market makers are brokers or market participants who ensure continuous trading through buying and selling prices.
-They are the place where conflicts of interest may arise between the parties if the broker tries to buy cheaply in order to sell more expensively.
-This may cause in the issuer to widen the bid-ask spread.
-Nevertheless, it this is not the rule and competitive pressure means that most issuers will try to provide a “real price”.
+This is precisely where a conflict of interest between the parties can arise, as the broker tries to buy cheaply in order to sell more expensively.
+This can lead to the issuer widening the bid-ask spread.
+Nevertheless, it can be said that this is not the rule and that due to competitive pressure, the majority of issuers will try to provide a "real price".

 What is a broker?